OpenNews/srccon-2025/attendees.md

-@ -0,0 +1,57 @@
 ---
 section: attendees
 permalink: /attendees/
 title: Attendee guide
 ---

-*There are many ways to take part in SRCCON, and we&rsquo;ll help you find what works best for you. <a href="/participation/form/">Our call for participation form</a> is open through April 5 to pitch a session, apply for a scholarship, or tell us how else you&rsquo;d like to take part.*
+*There are many ways to take part in SRCCON, and we&rsquo;ll help you find what works best for you. <a href="/participation/form/">Our call for participation form</a> is open through March 7 to pitch a session, apply for a scholarship, or tell us how else you&rsquo;d like to take part.*

 # Participation at SRCCON